 - have completed a minimum of 8 USQ courses

 - be enrolled in a minimum of 3 study units in each of Semester 1 and Semester 2

-- be studying on-campus.
+- be studying on-campus, external or online.

-- submit a personal statement indicating:
+- submit a personal statement (one page maximum) outlining:

 - have a current Grade Point Average of at least 5.5

-Applicants may be required to attend an interview and are asked to maintain up-to-date USQ Personal Details via UConnect.
+How to applyShortlisted applicants are required to attend an interview and are asked to maintain up-to-date USQ Personal Details via UConnect.

 University of Southern Queensland